jnawjux/pitchfork_review_testing/ReadMe.md

     * Pop & Rap genres in the top 500 albums have a statistically significant difference in review score compared to other genres.

+### Hypothesis Test #3: Top Reviewer Ratings

+* **Null Hypothesis:** There is no statistical difference between the top album reviewers and all others.
+* **Alternative:** Top album reviewers have a statistically significant different in their review scores.

+* **Findings:**
+* Viewed distributions of the top 5 reviewers (in terms of volume) for pop and electronic: **(insert image here)**
+* 1 stood out for both genres: Ian
+* Mark stood out for Rock, but only had a slight differnce for Pop and Electronic.
+* Compared Ian to Joe AND compared Mark to Joe:
+     * Ian had a statistically significant difference from Joe
+     * Mark had a slight difference, but it was not statistically significant

+### Hypothesis Test #4: Self-Released vs Label Ratings

+* **Null:** There is no statistically significant difference between self-released album ratings and all others.
+* **Alternative:** Self-released albums have a statistically significant decrease in ratings compared to other labels.

+* **Findings:**
+* The distribution of ratings between self-released albums and albums with labels is not quite as closely lined up as pop and electro ratings, however they still overlap quite well: **(insert image here)**
+* The sample means had a difference in rating of 0.09
+* However, the t-stat was -1.44
+* Our p-value was also much lower at 0.1499.
+This still exceeds our threshold of 0.05
+* With the evidence above, we accepted our null hypothesis that there is no statistically significant difference between self-released album ratings and albums with labels.